SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ## Prerequisites

-1. Repository is known by [SCS zuul](https://zuul.scs.community)
+1. Repository is known by [SCS Zuul](https://zuul.scs.community)
 2. Basic ansible knowledge
 3. Basic yaml knowledge
 4. zuul-client installed (Only if you want to create secrets.
 [See also](#what-about-secrets))

-Check [SCS zuul projects](https://zuul.scs.community/t/SCS/projects) for your repository to be available.
-If it is missing you need an administrator to get your repository configured to zuul.
+Check [SCS Zuul projects](https://zuul.scs.community/t/SCS/projects) for your repository to be available.
+If it is missing you need an administrator to get your repository configured to Zuul.

 ## Who is it for?

-You may have heard about zuul and may ask yourself if it is capable to support you.
+You may have heard about Zuul and may ask yourself if it is capable to support you.
-Basically everything you use ansible for can be done using zuul.
+Basically everything you use ansible for can be done using Zuul.
 That is not always a good thing since you may get careless and your workload will exceed the CI/CD concept.

 If you find yourself doing things under the following list you are at the right place.